-Under normal operating conditions, the KBOV/KBOV-P series Bottom Outlet Valve should not require maintenance until a periodic retest is required by code or there are signs of leakage through the valve (not leakage between the tank and valve mounting flanges).
+Under normal operating conditions, the KBOV-P and KBOV-SP Series Bottom Outlet Valve should not require maintenance until a periodic retest is required by code or there are signs of leakage through the valve (not leakage between the tank and valve mounting flanges).
 DOT and AAR have set forth a retest interval between tests.